 (2) Reducing fire and explosion potential

 We take a comprehensive approach to preventing chemical fires through such measures as managing humidity, making facilities explosion-proof, and removing static electricity from jigs and personnel.
 In FY2009 - FY2012, we placed emphasis on static electricity measures and equipment explosion-proof measures in areas where chemical substances are used and stored.
 We verified the static electricity measures taken at each site in our audits and completed the implementation of measures for the deficiencies that were discovered.
 We also quantified the usage control standards for equipment explosion-proof measures.

 Creating and observing procedures ensuring safety when safety devices are disabled

-To prevent unsafe behavior by workers, TAIYO YUDEN has drawn up operating procedures for both normal and irregular tasks and standardized key points requiring strict observance for health and safety reasons.
-We objectively check and evaluate the maintenance and management situation for each work site risk, and take action to improve the situation.
-As part of this effort, we check compliance with procedures to ensure safety when safety equipment has been disabled.
+To prevent unsafe behavior by workers, Taiyo Yuden has drawn up operating procedures for both normal and irregular tasks and standardized key points requiring strict observance for health and safety reasons.
+In FY2009 - FY2012, we objectively checked and evaluated the maintenance and management situation for each work site risk.
+As part of this effort, we completed the check of the compliance with the procedures to ensure safety when safety equipment has been disabled.

 Building and exploiting an accident database

 When an accident occurs, it is essential to prevent similar accidents from occurring at other sites.
-Our accident database is used by the health and safety committee at each business site to provide accident updates, explain causes, provide training on accident prevention, and set up safety measures when designing facilities.
+In FY2009 - FY2012, we created an accident database and so it became possible to search and check the details, types, causes and more of accidents.
+We now have an environment where it is possible to share information.
+Moreover, we are continuing to appropriately collect and review the needs of users in order to improve the database and make it even more user-friendly.
+Our accident database is used by the health and safety committee at each site to provide accident updates, explain causes, provide training on accident prevention, and set up safety measures when designing facilities.